qWici/qWici/README.md

 ## I'm a Full-stack WebDev!
 - 🔭 I’m currently working at [ElementalsWeb][elementals]
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar

 ### Connect with me: